ChrisKlug/web-dev-workshop/labs/lab3/lab3.md

         .WithLifetime(ContainerLifetime.Persistent);
 ```

 __Note:__ You are now responsible for stopping the container when you are done developing with it.
+This can be done by using the Docker Desktop Dashboard, or by using the `docker stop` command in the terminal.

 ### Adding a database